founderpathcom/finance.ts/README.md

 ### `ROI` Return on Investment
 Return on Investment (ROI) is a simple calculation that tells you the bottom line return of any investment.

+### `WACC` Weighted Average Cost of Capital
+Weighted Average Cost of Capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.

+### `XIRR` Irregular Internal Rate of Return
+XIRR is used to determine the Internal Rate of Return when the cash flows are at Irregular intervals.